 If you use frozen chicken breasts or larger pieces of meat, plan on cooking them for about 10 minutes at high pressure.
 This should give your meat a nice texture that’s ideal for shredding.
 If you’re using thawed diced chicken, your cook time could be closer to 3 minutes at high heat.
 Since chicken strips or tenderloin is usually my meat of choice, I tend to cook them for 7.

-In time, you'll figure out the right ratio for you and your family.
-You can always add extra sauce at the end as a garnish if you thought you didn't use enough.
-If you used too much, just throw out the extra, or add some broth and recycle as a base for a soup.
+In time, you’ll figure out the right ratio for you and your family.
+You can always add extra sauce at the end as a garnish if you thought you didn’t use enough.
+If you used too much, just throw out the extra, or add some broth and recycle it as a base for a soup.